HariSekhon/DevOps-Perl-tools/README.md

   - ```hadoop_config_diff.pl``` - tool to diff configs between Hadoop clusters XML from files or live HTTP config endpoints
   - ```solr_cli.pl``` - Solr CLI tool for fast and easy Solr / SolrCloud administration.
 Supports optional environment variables to minimize --switches (can be set permanently in `solr/solr-env.sh`).
 Uses the Solr Cores and Collections APIs, makes Solr administration a lot easier

+### Detailed Build Instructions

+##### Perlbrew localized installs

+The automated build will use 'sudo' to install required Perl CPAN libraries to the system unless running as root or it detects being inside Perlbrew.
+If you want to install some of the common Perl libraries such as Net::DNS and LWP::* using your OS packages instead of installing from CPAN then follow the Manual Build section below.

 #### Manual Setup ####

 Enter the tools directory and run git submodule init and git submodule update to fetch my library repo and then install the CPAN modules as mentioned further down: